Los Angeles County Child Support Guidelinesfz1208

 Modifying Child Support

 After a child support order has been issued, it becomes enforceable by the court.
 However, a child support order can be modified if necessary.
 A court will consider modifying a child support order if a change in circumstance occurs that warrants modification.
 A change in circumstance can include changes in income between the parents, changes in expenses between the parents, a change in custody of the child, or a change in the financial needs of the child.
-If any changes do occur, it is important to speak with a child support attorney such as the attorneys at Furman & Zavatsky LLP so that the child support order can be modified, as the court will not do it automatically.
+If any changes do occur, it is important to speak with our child support attorneys so that the child support order can be modified, as the court will not do it automatically.
 A child support order will terminate in California when a child attains the age of eighteen.
 However, if a child has special needs, the child support order can extend beyond age eighteen.

 Contact our Los Angeles Child Support Attorneys